Return of the legends: Devendro, Suranjoy back in Indian boxing team, as coaches | Sports-Games

 He has trained the likes of world championship medal winners Amit Panghal and Manish Kaushik at various stages of their careers.

-Rana has been based at the Army Sports Institute (ASI) in Pune, the place credited with discovering stars such as Suranjoy, Vikas Krishan, Shiva Thapa and Devendro among others.
+Rana has been based at the Army Sports Institute (ASI) in Pune, the place credited with discovering stars such as Suranjoy, Vikas, Shiva Thapa, and Devendro among others.

-Kuttappa remains a part of the set-up though as the federation has named him the coach coordinator.
+Kuttappa remains a part of the setup though as the federation has named him the coaching coordinator.

 The development continues the churning in Indian boxing after the Tokyo Olympics performance, which was dubbed underwhelming by the national federation.